lucasmdrs/exams/README.md

 ### The AWS Deployment

 To deploy the container to AWS, I decided to use Cloudformation.
 The cloudformation file (fargate.yml) will create every resource necessary:
-- Network: VPC,Subnets,InternetGateways, etc
+- Network: VPC,Subnets,InternetGateways..
+- IAM: Roles
-- ECS: Cluster, Task, Services
+- ECS: Cluster, Task, Services..

 All you'll need it's a AWS account and aws-cli configured.